jsmienk/BDCSH/REPORT.md

 #### 1.2 Reducer

 The reducer in the Java version of Hadoop works a bit differently than the Python version.
-In Java we got an Iterable list of values per key.
+In Java we got an iterable list of values per key.
 It was very easy to extract the right data from the reduce function.

 We created a `StringBuilder` that would append every work including a `@` sign followed by the line number.
-This list of different works would than be written as a value in the key,value pair of `word work01@1234...work99@5678`
+This list of different works would than be written as a value in the key,value pair of `word work@linenumber, ..., work@linenumber`

+The custom `toString()` method helps reduce the code in this class and keeping the responsibilities separated.

 ```java
 class InvertedIndexReducer extends Reducer<Text, InvertedIndex, Text, Text> {